VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 ### Install language servers "locally"

 Sooner or later you are going to find out about this plugin: [mason.nvim](https://github.com/williamboman/mason.nvim).
-With it you can manage your language servers using neovim.
+With it you can manage your language servers using Neovim.
 You'll be able to install, update and remove language server.

 But the servers you install using this method will not be available globally.
-They are installed in the "data folder" of neovim.
+They are installed in the "data folder" of Neovim.
 Now, some servers work fine in this setup others require extra configurations so it's recommended that you add [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim).

 Once you have both plugins you should setup mason.nvim using these functions.